doanvalerie/pokemini-website/docs/implementation.md

 /pokemon/:pokemonId
 ```

-This operation is performed on the nearest Pokémon that had activated the "fight
+This operation is performed on the nearest Pokémon that had activated the
-or flee" page.
+fight-or-flee page.
 We store this Pokémon's UUID in `state.enemy_uuid`.

 ## Fight or flee